RomanKue/docs-example/docs/app-dev-handbook/external-services.md

 # External Services

-UNITY integrates some services from the PMD domain.
-By providing a reverse proxy integration of these services, UNITY can handle authentication and authorization, which means calling a service from a container is as simple as
+UNITY integrates some services from the PDM domain.
+By providing a reverse proxy integration of these services, UNITY can handle authentication and authorization, which means calling a service from within a container is as simple as

 ```bash
 curl http://localhost:8008/services/api/pip-vehicle/dev-model-ranges/v2:search -d '{}'